The month of dune - Travel Africa Magazine

 We reached the end of the beach, pulling into a safe area to camp, just as the tide lashed in – covering the way we had just come.
 We breathed a collective sigh of relief.

-The following day, we triumphantly entered the capital, marched into the Hilton hotel and a washed in the bathrooms.
-I pity the poor cleaner after 20-odd people had washed a week’s worth of sand from their bodies.
+The following day, we triumphantly entered the capital, marched into the Hilton hotel and washed in the bathrooms.
+I pity the poor cleaner after 20-odd people had scrubbed a week’s worth of sand from their bodies.